 The UK plays a leading role in all of the above.

-The UK has committed over 1,350 military personnel to the region to provide essential support to local forces.
-In the air, the Royal Air Force has conducted over 1,340 airstrikes in Iraq and Syria - more than any other Coalition country bar America – and provides highly advanced intelligence and surveillance to Iraqi Security Forces.
+The UK has committed over 1,400 military personnel to the region to provide essential support to local forces.
+In the air, the Royal Air Force has conducted more than 1,600 air strikes in Iraq and Syria - second only to the U.S. – and provides highly advanced intelligence, surveillance and reconnaissance to Coalition partners.
 On the ground, 600 British army soldiers have trained over 58,000 members of the Iraqi Security Forces in engineering, medical, counter-IED and basic infantry skills.

 The UK recognises that the disruption of Daesh finances is essential to their defeat.
 The UK has public and private co-operation with the banking industry to ensure Daesh is denied access to the official financial system.
 We work closely with finance specialists in the region to increase our understanding of the informal Hawala finance network, commonly used by Daesh, and share our knowledge with local Financial Investigation Units to help disrupt Daesh’s economic infrastructure in Iraq, Lebanon and Turkey.